 What Should You Do to Earn Respect as a Manager?

-Ways to Gain Respect as a Manager
+Ways to Earn Respect as a Manager

 Adapt to the Team

 Of course, team members need to adapt to you, but you should also make an effort to adapt to them.
 If you impose your personal ideas and methods directly, you may face resistance and may not achieve the productivity you expect from teamwork.
 Therefore, if you are considering implementing a new method, it is advisable to first learn about the previous ways of working of the employees.
-After that, you can incorporate the methods you have in mind into the process.
+Then, you can incorporate the methods you have in mind into the process.

 Be as Transparent as Possible